gregallensworth/MobileMapStarter/README.md

 Customizing Your App
 ================

-Start with _index.js_ This includes basic settings such as default lat/lng/zoom and your Bing API key.

 Check out _config.xml_ to start personalizing your app: the name, author attribution, permissions, and so on.
 You'll also need to do this in iOS via Xcode.

+To change the name of the app, it's easiest to simply remove and re-add the platforms using _cordova platform rm ios android_ and _cordova platform add ios android_.
+The platform tool will read _config.xml_ and generate the Xcode file and the AndroidManifest based on the <name> tag in _config.xml_ But then you'll want to re-instate a few platform-specific hacks:
-For iOS you probably want to disable the status bar.
++ For iOS you probably want to disable the status bar.
 This is done via Xcode: see the _Info_ section and set "View Controller-Based Status Bar" to false, and the _General_ section to set "Status Bar Style" to "Hide during application launch".
++ For Android, you'll want to set _singleTask_ mode, so the app can be reopened if the user switches to something else.
+Open _platforms/android/AndroidManifest.xml_ and look for the <activity> element.
+Add this attribute: _android:launchMode="singleTask"_

 Swap out splash screens and icons.
 See _platforms/ios/MobileMapStarter/Resources_ and _platforms/android/res_

-Now start customizing HTML (index.html), CSS (index.css), and JavaScript code (index.js), and start swapping out icons and other graphics under the img/ folder.
+Now start customizing _index.html_ and _index.css_ and _index.js_ to make your app.

-Additional, possibly useful, utility functions are found in library.js
+And check out the possibly useful utility functions library.js

+Enjoy!

 Bugs / Todo / Wishes